FMajdali/Collaboration-and-Competition-RL/README.md

 https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal

 # Repository files:
-- Continuous_Control.ipynb: The Jupyter notebook provided by Udacity for this project, contains the initial instructions and the training loop that initializes the agents and networks and starts the learning process.
+- Tennis.ipynb: The Jupyter notebook provided by Udacity for this project, contains the initial instructions and the training loop that initializes the agents and networks and starts the learning process.
 - model.py: contains the neural network architecture for both Actor and Critic
-- ddpg_agent.py: contains a class named Agent, which have all the required methods to train the agent
+- ddpg_agent.py: contains a class named Agent, which has all the required methods to train the agent
 - checkpoint_critic.pth: contains the trained weights for the critic network
 - checkpoint_actor.pth: contains the trained weights for the actor network